swcarpentry/DEPRECATED-bc/make/intermediate/04-macros.md

 and has the right definition of `STYLE_DIR`.

 We can also solve this problem by defining `STYLE_DIR` on the command line each time we run Make.
-To do this, we use the `-D` flag, and specify the macro's name and the value we want to give it:
+To do this, we set the variable on the command line when invoking `make`:

-    $ make -DSTYLE_DIR=/lib/styles -f Makefile
+    $ make STYLE_DIR=/lib/styles -f Makefile

 This is almost always a bad idea, though.
 We have to remember to type the definition each time,